musashimm/calendar_view/README.markdown

 ## Introduction
 _Calendar view_ is a rails plugin which extends application of calendar views.
+Got to [this page](http://todryk.pl/calendar-view) to see samples.

 ## Requirements